 Surrounded by lush native grass, the hotel nestled deep in the Flint Hills became a magnet for cattle buyers visiting the surrounding big spreads.
 As the nation grew, so did aviation; in 1953, a 2,600-foot north and south native grass airstrip was carved out of the prairie so airplanes could taxi right up to The Beaumont Hotel’s front door.

 Now beautifully restored by S.J.
 Craig Enterprises headquartered just up the road in Lawrence, Kansas.

-The Beaumont Hotel is a homing beacon to all pilots and travelers who wantto touch down for a cold drink, a hot bath, a great meal and restful sleep.
+The Beaumont Hotel is a homing beacon to all pilots and travelers who want to touch down for a cold drink, a hot bath, a great meal and restful sleep.
 The Beaumont Hotel’s renovation includes the addition of private baths in the four suites and six deluxe rooms, a remodeled dining room accented with period log furniture in the lobby.
-The hotel is open daily as a bed and
+The hotel is open daily

-breakfast, and the cafe dishes up hearty meals Wednesday through Sunday every week.
+and the cafe dishes up hearty meals Friday through Sunday every week.
 There’s also voice mail, facsimile, television, and a private meeting room for business retreats.
 The Cafe and Restaurant are closed for the winter months from mid-December to the first week in March.
 The Hotel and RV Park are available for reservations year round.

 Because The Beaumont Hotel adjoins a 10,000 acre working cattle ranch and is near the Tall Grass Prairie National Park, guests may also enjoy wagon rides and campfire cookouts, view works by local artists, and see the oldest wooden water tower in America, now listed on the National Register of Historic Places as well as the Beaumont Hotel!